Tower450/fb-login-ionic-browser-template-apps/README.md

 configuring the fblogin yourself.

 This facebook_connection template will only work on browser dev. (ionic serve --lab)

+**USEFUL IF YOU WANT A FACEBOOK BASED APPLICATION WITH IONIC AND WANT TO DEVELOP UI WITHOUT RUNNING ON EMULATOR OR ON THE DEVICE.**

 Setting up ngFB/OpenFB
 -----------------------